tdawson/tdawson-misc-scripts/build-order/README.md

 the dependencies for the packages on the layer that first says something is wrong.

-## Examples:
-* build-order-sort.sh -v --no-order kde.list
+## How do do it
+* ./get-build-deps.py --tag f42 --input file-list
-** This gets the dependencies, and clears the build order
+** This gets the dependencies and puts them in the deps directory
-* build-order-sort.sh --no-new-deps --no-new-order kde.list
+* ./build-order-sort.sh file-list
-** The attempts to set the build order
+** The attempts to set the build order in the order directory
-* # Fix the first batch of circular dependencies
+* # Fix the first batch of circular dependencies by editing the files in deps
-* build-order-sort.sh --no-new-deps kde.list
+* ./build-order-sort.sh file-list
-** Clear out the build order, and attempts to set the build orders.
+** Clear out the build order, and attempts to set the build order again.
+** repeat until it works

 ## Other things
 If you want a quick list, after you've done above do